Mayors demand minister steps in to fix ‘mess’ blighting northern railways

 Mr Sunak agreed there had been an “unacceptable deterioration in the quality of Avanti’s service”.

-He said: “The Transport Secretary is rightly monitoring and holding them to account.
+“The Transport Secretary is rightly monitoring and holding them to account,” he said.

 “There is a plan to increase the number of trains, to more than 100 additional drivers, and restoring the full direct service between Manchester and London.”